Keeper-Security/Commander/keepercommander/plugins/ssh/README.md

 Value: ssh

 Name: cmdr:host
-Value: <hostname of the server to ssh into>
+Value: <hostname of the server to ssh into, or "localhost">
 ```

 3) The plugin will use the Login field as the username of the passwd command when rotating a password.